mmanav02/ConnectIN_LinkedinAssist/README.md

-# Streaml ConnectIN - Your Social Media Outreach Assistant
+# Streaml ConnectIN - Your LinkedIn Outreach Assistant

-Hey there! 👋 This is ConnectIN, a Chrome extension that helps you manage your LinkedIn and X (Twitter) outreach without the robotic feel.
-Think of it as your personal assistant for social media networking.
+Hey there! 👋 This is ConnectIN, a Chrome extension that helps you manage your LinkedIn networking without the robotic feel.
+Think of it as your personal assistant for LinkedIn outreach.

 ## What's This All About?

-ConnectIN works with Streaml to help you send personalized messages to LinkedIn profiles and X users.
-It can also send connection requests on LinkedIn.
+ConnectIN works with Streaml to help you with LinkedIn networking in three ways:
+- Send personalized messages to LinkedIn profiles
+- Send connection requests with personalized notes
+- Send connection requests without notes

 It's designed to be simple, safe, and actually useful - no AI-generated spam here!

 ### Two Modes to Keep You in Control